Women wearing socks/stockings:

 May one walk around without socks in the summer?

 There is no leniency given in this regard in the summer versus the winter.
 Nevertheless, in the privacy of one’s home, when men are not present, it is permitted to walk without socks.
+Even so, it is a Midas Chassidus to dress modestly even within the privacy of one’s home, and doing so merits having good children who follow the path of Torah and Mitzvos.

 May one be lenient to walk around at home without socks?